IBM/IBM-Z-zOS/zOS-Workflow/zOS V2.3 Migration Workflow/readme.md

 If you are migrating from z/OS V2R2 to V2R3, transfer the appropriate three files as binary using File Transfer Protocol (FTP), and store them in the same z/OS UNIX directory:

-    * zOS Migration from V2.2 to V2.3-Level2.0.xml
+    * zOS Migration from V2.2 to V2.3-Level2.0.xml - download this file by clicking on RAW, not the DOWNLOAD button, or you will have create problems in the z/OSMF Workflow.
     * HC_rexx.txt
     * discovery.txt

 If you are migrating from z/OS V2R1 to V2R3, transfer the appropriate three files as binary using File Transfer Protocol (FTP), and store them in the same z/OS UNIX directory:

-    * zOS Migration from V2.1 to V2.3-Level2.0.xml
+    * zOS Migration from V2.1 to V2.3-Level2.0.xml - download this file by clicking on RAW, not the DOWNLOAD button, or you will have create problems in the z/OSMF Workflow.
     * HC_rexx.txt
     * discovery.txt